7 min read

 • Create a policy that mirrors your definitions from Step 1.

-• Crucial Step: Define "Actions for non-compliance."
+• Define "Actions for non-compliance."
 If a device fails the test (e.g., the antivirus is turned off), what happens?
 You can warn the user via email, or you can immediately mark the device as "non-compliant."
+For regulated organizations, most compliance frameworks expect immediate flagging rather than a prolonged grace period.

 Step 3: Layer on Conditional Access

-This is where the magic happens.
-A Compliance Policy just checks the device; Conditional Access (part of Entra ID) is the bouncer that enforces the rules.
+This is where the enforcement happens.
+A compliance policy just checks the device.
+Intune Conditional Access (part of Entra ID) is the bouncer that enforces the rules.
+We covered this enforcement layer in depth in our article on 5 Conditional Access Rules You Need.

 • This creates a closed loop.
-If a user’s laptop misses a critical security update, Intune flags it.
+If a loan officer's laptop misses a security update, Intune flags it.
 Conditional Access then stops that specific laptop from opening SharePoint until the update is installed.
+The loan officer's other compliant devices still work fine.

 Step 4: Test with Report-Only Mode

-Never deploy a new security policy to the entire company on a Friday afternoon.
+Never deploy a new security policy to the entire organization on a Friday afternoon.
 You will break something.

 • Use "Report-Only" mode for your Conditional Access policies first.

 • This allows you to see who would have been blocked without actually stopping them from working.
-It helps you identify legitimate users who might have weird device configurations.
+It helps you identify legitimate users who might have unusual device configurations.
+A credit union with 300 employees might discover 40 devices running outdated OS versions that need attention before going live.

 Identity Is the New Perimeter

-You might be wondering why we are talking about devices when everyone keeps saying "Identity is everything."
-The truth is, they are two sides of the same coin.
+You might be wondering why we're talking about devices when everyone keeps saying "Identity is everything."
+The truth is, they're two sides of the same coin.

 The traditional network perimeter (the firewall around your office) is gone.
 We discuss this shift in depth in our article, The Moat Is Gone: Why Identity Is Your New Fortress in Microsoft 365.

 In this new reality, your security relies on verifying who is logging in (Identity) and what they are logging in with (Device).
 A risk-based Intune policy feeds directly into this.
-Even if a user has the correct username and password (valid identity), we shouldn't let them in if they are logging in from a malware-infected, unencrypted tablet (risky device).
+Even if a user has the correct username and password (valid identity), you shouldn't let them in if they're logging in from a malware-infected, unencrypted tablet (risky device).

-By combining strong identity verification (like Multi-Factor Authentication) with strict device compliance, you build a fortress that moves with your user.
+By combining strong identity verification (like Multi-Factor Authentication) with strict device management for financial institutions, you build a fortress that moves with your user.

 Microsoft 365: Building a Comprehensive IT Ecosystem

-One of the biggest mistakes SMBs make is buying Microsoft 365 purely for email and Word documents, ignoring the massive security engine under the hood.
+One of the biggest mistakes organizations make is buying Microsoft 365 purely for email and Word documents, ignoring the massive security engine under the hood.

-Intune does not operate in a vacuum.
-It is part of a unified ecosystem:
+Intune doesn't operate in a vacuum.
+It's part of a unified ecosystem:

 • Microsoft Defender: Intune pushes Defender policies to endpoints, ensuring antivirus is active and cloud-delivered protection is on.

-• Microsoft Purview: Intune helps enforce data protection policies, ensuring sensitive company data isn't copied into unauthorized apps.
+• Microsoft Purview: Intune helps enforce data protection policies, ensuring sensitive member or borrower data is not copied into unauthorized apps.

 • Microsoft Entra ID (formerly Azure AD): Intune provides the device status that Entra ID needs to make smart access decisions.

 When you treat Microsoft 365 as a comprehensive platform rather than a collection of apps, you eliminate the need for expensive third-party tools.
 You don't need a separate MDM provider, a separate antivirus, and a separate encryption tool.
-It is all integrated, talking to each other, and responding to risks in real-time.
+It's all integrated, talking to each other, and responding to risks in real-time.
+For financial institutions managing tight IT budgets, that consolidation is real savings.

 Implementation: Why Do It and What to Watch For

-Why go through the effort of setting this up?
+Why go through the effort of setting up Microsoft Intune device compliance?
 The answer is resilience.
 A risk-based policy proactively defends against breaches.
 It stops a lost laptop from becoming a data leak.
 It prevents a hacker from using a stolen session token on an unmanaged device.

 However, implementation isn't without hurdles.